A Latino couple smiles for the camera, the woman's arms are around the man's neck.

 John has served on various boards, including the SASI Board of Directors.
 Today he is the Vice Chair of CMSS’ Board of Directors.

-Thank you to our 2024 event sponsors!
+Thank you to our event supporters!

 Sustainers